localos/.github/profile/README.md

 ### Who are we?
 Not difficult to answer; just a bunch of loosely connected people interested in different topics of computer science.
 Some of us are cyber-bullshit-bingo security enthusiasts, whereas others are e.g. more into mathematics ... in the end, all are somehow related to computer science and the underlying stuff.

+Team `localos` was founded around 2014 by [@solacol](https://github.com/solacol) to provide some kind of platform for mainly students interested in learning IT security.

-Team localos exists since around 2014, starting with about four members, who are still forming the core:
+We started with about four members, who are still forming the core:

 - [@solacol](https://github.com/solacol)
 - [@yurgiur](https://github.com/yurgiur)
 - [@laoclos](https://github.com/laoclos)
 - [@fiwufim](https://github.com/fiwufim)

-Usually we get some help during crunch time just before a CTF event or other related deadlines.
+Of course, we usually get some help during crunch time just before a CTF event or other related deadlines.

 ### What will you find here?
 Almost nothing, besides some research related stuff and maybe some experiences in terms of organizing and setting up capture the flag events.